awsdocs/amazon-rds-user-guide/doc_source/Appendix.Oracle.Options.OEM_DBControl.md

 1. Add the OEM option to the option group, and configure the option settings\.
 For more information about adding options, see [Adding an option to an option group](USER_WorkingWithOptionGroups.md#USER_WorkingWithOptionGroups.AddOption)\.
 For more information about each setting, see [OEM Database option settings](#Appendix.Oracle.Options.OEM_DBControl.Options)\.
 **Note**
-If you add the OEM option to an existing option group that is already attached to one or more Oracle Database 19c or Oracle Database 12c DB instances, a brief outage occurs while all the DB instances are automatically restarted\.
+If you add the OEM option to an existing option group that is already attached to one or more Oracle Database 19c \(non\-CDB only\) or Oracle Database 12c DB instances, a brief outage occurs while all the DB instances are automatically restarted\.

 1. Apply the option group to a new or existing DB instance:
    + For a new DB instance, you apply the option group when you launch the instance\.
 For more information, see [Creating an Amazon RDS DB instance](USER_CreateDBInstance.md)\.
    + For an existing DB instance, you apply the option group by modifying the instance and attaching the new option group\.
-When you add the OEM option for an Oracle Database 19c or Oracle Database 12c DB instance, a brief outage occurs while your DB instance is automatically restarted\.
+When you add the OEM option for an Oracle Database 19c \(non\-CDB only\) or Oracle Database 12c DB instance, a brief outage occurs while your DB instance is automatically restarted\.
 For more information, see [Modifying an Amazon RDS DB instance](Overview.DBInstance.Modifying.md)\.

 **Note**
 You can also use the AWS CLI to add the OEM option\.
 For examples, see [Adding an option to an option group](USER_WorkingWithOptionGroups.md#USER_WorkingWithOptionGroups.AddOption)\.

-## Using OEM Database<a name="Appendix.Oracle.Options.OEM_DBControl.Using"></a>
+## Accessing OEM through your browser<a name="Appendix.Oracle.Options.OEM_DBControl.Using"></a>

 After you enable the OEM option, you can begin using the OEM Database tool from your web browser\.